miracuse/miracuse.github.io/what_you_do.md

 >
 >"Okay.
 You walk over and find the door guard dozing off."

 The outcome of many actions depends on your Skills and your luck.

 >I have a +2 in Physique and rolled a +1.
 That's a total of +3.
 >
 >I have a 0 in Agility and rolled a -1.
 That's a total of -1.

 The GM will interpret your results and tell you what happens next.

 >"You got a +3?
 Alright, you gouge out a large chunk of rock with your sword."
 >
 >"You got a -1?
 That's not good.
-You try to climb, but wind up falling partway up.
-Mark a point of damage."
+You get to the top, but it took a lot out of you.
+Mark a point of Physical damage."

 <!-- Depending on the outcome and the difficulty of the task, the GM will declare that one of the following has happened: